syncfusion-content/angular-docs/angular/TreeGrid/Filtering.md

 ![](Filtering_images/Filtering_img2.png)

 ### Menu filtering
-Menu filtering can be enabled by setting `filterSettings.filterType` property as `menu`.
+Menu filtering can be enabled by setting `filterSettings.filterType` property as ej.TreeGrid.FilterType.Menu.
 The below code snippet explains how to enable menu filtering in TreeGrid

 {% highlight javascript %}